Translate This Page

 Firstly, how do you get to Roslin?
 Most tourists come to Roslin by bus or by car out from Edinburgh.
 Roslin lies just 7 miles (11km) south of the heart of Edinburgh, in the county of Midlothian, close the town of Penicuik (pronounced "Penny-cook").

-You can also get bus no's 37, 47, X37 and X47 or First Bus no. 62 from the city centre, which stop in the village of Bilston, which is a good 10-15 minute walk to Roslin.
+You can also get LRT bus no's 37, 47, X37 and X47 or First Bus no. 62 from the city centre, which stop in the village of Bilston.
+Bilston is a good 10-15 minute walk to Roslin along the road

-LRT bus service no. 40 also serves the village, but goes on a circuitous route from Portobello in the NE of Edinburgh.
+LRT bus service no. 40 also serves the village, but goes on a circuitous route from the seaside suburb of Portobello, in the NE of Edinburgh.